directus/directus/.changeset/tough-rocks-do.md

 '@directus/app': patch
 ---

-Fixed the deselection of field permissions in the access control settings when changing the "All Access" preset
+Fixed the deselection of fields for permissions which previously had the "All Access" preset applied